rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint3.md

 Plan and execute a path to drive to the frontier.
 Continue driving until the map is fully explored, i.e. no frontiers exist.
 Once you have finished exploring the map, return to the starting position.
 Your robot needs to be within 0.05m of the starting position.
 The state machine controlling the exploration process is located in `mbot/mbot_autonomy/src/planning/exploration.h/.cpp`.

-Required For the Report:
+{: .required_for_report }
-- Explain the strategy used for finding frontiers and any other details about your implementation that you found important for making your algorithm work.
+Explain the strategy used for finding frontiers and any other details about your implementation that you found important for making your algorithm work.

 ## Task 3.4 Map Localization with Estimated and Unknown Starting Position:

 For the advanced competition tasks, you will be asked to localize on a map where you do not know, or must estimate your initial position.
 This will require initializing your particles in some distribution in open space on the map, and converging on a pose.

-Required for report:
+{: .required_for_report }
-- Explain the methods used for initial localization.
+Explain the methods used for initial localization.

+## Checkpoint Submission
+No submission is required for this checkpoint.